lsarrazin/Akka2RaspberryPi/README.md

 It is made of two sbt sub-projects :
 - akkaPiClient is a remote client (run it on your desktop)
 - akkaPiController is a Pi GPIO controller implementing LEDs (wired on a breadboard)
+- akkaPiHttpClient is an API basic client that controls the LEDs through APIs

 # Network configuration notice
 Both client & controller communicate through messages, based on TCP.